EPISODE 23 | Guest: Debbie DeWitt, marketing communications manager for Visix

 Debbie DeWitt: This is one of those things that, if the people behind the scenes aren’t happy, it’s going to show up.
 You’re going to see it on the screens, and your audience isn’t going to be happy.
 And again, it’s all about engaging your audience.
 So, engage your employees first.

 Derek DeWitt: That’s a very good advice.
-Alright, so a lot of things to think about on how to maintain that momentum as you’re going through.
+All right, so a lot of things to think about on how to maintain that momentum as you’re going through.

 Debbie DeWitt: Yeah, I hope it’s helpful.